 • Describe a time when you used good judgment and logic in solving a problem.

 However, as I always tell my children, the best way to show someone is through your actions.
-With this in mind, more and more companies are creating games to analyze the decisions people make to help them identify candidates who are best suited for their company.
+With this in mind, more and more companies are using gamification as a technique to analyze the decisions people make to help them identify candidates who are best suited for their company.
 If creating a game sounds like a daunting task, I can attest that it’s actually quite easy to implement games to help you attract talent.

 The Rise Of Gamification In Recruitment